The example we showed in Formatting Synonyms, used

 lowercase token filter and so

-written in lowercase, but sometimes that can lead to odd
+all synonyms are written in lowercase, but sometimes that can lead to odd

 conflations.
 For instance, a